ScaleIT-Org/dotnet-api-backend-skeleton/README.md

 Useful Visual Studio Code extensions:
 * Test Explorer for C# (it will show console output of the test - unlike the standard test runner)

-Note: we had to add new directives in the project configuration (.csproj) to get the tests to run inside the same project.
-Otherwise you get a `error CS0017: Program has more than one entry point defined`, because the tests also have a main method.
+Note: we had to add a new directive in the project configuration (.csproj) to get the tests to run inside the same project.
+Otherwise you get an `error CS0017: Program has more than one entry point defined`, because the tests also have a main method.
-We therefore had to disable packaging (see [this great article](https://andrewlock.net/fixing-the-error-program-has-more-than-one-entry-point-defined-for-console-apps-containing-xunit-tests/) for details):
+We therefore had to disable generating a program file (see [this great article](https://andrewlock.net/fixing-the-error-program-has-more-than-one-entry-point-defined-for-console-apps-containing-xunit-tests/) for details):

     <PropertyGroup>
         <TargetFramework>netcoreapp2.0</TargetFramework>
-    +    <IsPackable>false</IsPackable>
+        <IsPackable>false</IsPackable>
     +   <GenerateProgramFile>false</GenerateProgramFile>
     </PropertyGroup>